 - Work.
 Work.
 Work: I was working full-time as a teacher plus working the after school program and milking cows.
 My husband was going to school full-time and got a housing stipend through the G.I.
 Bill.
 He also worked milking cows and breeding cows through a paid internship.
+We did a lot of Weird Things We Did to Get out of Debt.
 We didn’t see each other much, unless we were both able to get to the farm for milkings, and we spent a lot of time on the phone during our respective commutes.
 It really sucked, but we knew it was only for a season, and that we could slow down once this goal was met.

 - Keep expenses down: We are incredibly fortunate that we live in a house owned by my in-laws.
 It’s not my dream home, or anywhere close to it, but it’s a roof over our head and it serves its purpose.
 I don’t love having people come over or the fact that it doesn’t truly belong to us, but it’s a means to an end that allowed us to reach our goals and for that we are thankful.
 The majority of people have to pay rent or have a mortgage, so we know we’re rare in this case, but choosing a place with a low rent or mortgage can help to move you towards your goals much more quickly.
 Outside of housing expenses, we kept our entertainment budget tight, giving ourselves $50 each and $100 together each month for eating out, fun stuff, etc. We raise or hunt our own meat, so we budget $200 each month for groceries, and we use any income from selling our pastured pork and poultry to pay for our share of the meat.